dracory/auth/docs/critical_review.md

 ❌ **Critical Issues:**
 - Error sanitization only partial (no error-code system, limited standardization)
-- Poor logging (no structure, no levels)
+- Limited observability (no metrics/tracing, partial audit logging)

 ### Final Recommendation

 **DO NOT use in production without:**
 1. Sanitizing all error messages
-2. Adding structured logging
+2. Ensuring robust input sanitization
-3. Ensuring robust input sanitization
+3. Improving observability (metrics, tracing, and full audit logging)

 **Estimated effort to production-ready:** 4-6 weeks of security hardening